causis/backender/WORDING.md

 ## Notes

 - Take advantage of the provided classes
 - Ideally, you shouldn't need to modify any of the provided classes
+//just finished the exercise and read this.
+Sorry!